MCP Tools¶

 Available operations:

-- await fs.readFile(path, [encoding]) — Read file as UTF-8 string (default) or Uint8Array (if encoding="buffer")
+- await fs.readFile(path, [encoding]) — Read file as a Uint8Array (default, Node semantics) or a string (if a text encoding like "utf8" is given)

 - await fs.writeFile(path, data) — Write string or Uint8Array to file